dezem/SAK/SAK_32bit/liesmich_readme.txt

 Small update: (14.04.2020)
 - hactool update to new version 1.3.3
 - hactoolnet update to new version 0.10.0

+Beta v0.7.5: (11.06.2020)
+- Changes Update NSP/XCI with game update now support Updates as NSZ
+- Added new feature patch XCI to lower firm
+- hactool update to new version 1.4.0
+- hactoolnet update to new version 0.11.3

 ********************************************************************************************************************************
 *** Put Switch Army Knife into operation